NNPDF/nnpdf/doc/sphinx/source/tutorials/run-fit.md

 ```

 When these variables are not set, `n3fit` will default to the values shown above.
-For more detailed explanation on the effects of `KMP_AFFINITY` on the performance of
+For a more detailed explanation on the effects of `KMP_AFFINITY` on the performance of
-the code please see [here](https://software.intel.com/content/www/us/en/develop/documentation/cpp-compiler-developer-guide-and-reference/top/optimization-and-programming-guide/openmp-support/openmp-library-support/thread-affinity-interface-linux-and-windows.html)
+the code please see [here](https://software.intel.com/content/www/us/en/develop/documentation/cpp-compiler-developer-guide-and-reference/top/optimization-and-programming-guide/openmp-support/openmp-library-support/thread-affinity-interface-linux-and-windows.html).

 By default, `n3fit` will try to use as many cores as possible, but this behaviour can be overriden
 from the runcard with the `maxcores` parameter.
 In our tests the point of diminishing returns is found
 at `maxcores=4`.

 Note that everything stated above is machine dependent so the best parameters for you might be
 very different.
-When testing it is useful to set the environmental variable `KMP_SETTINGS` to 1
+When testing, it is useful to set the environmental variable `KMP_SETTINGS` to 1
 to obtain detailed information about the current variables being used by OpenMP.

 Below we list some benchmarks that have been run for the Global NNPDF 3.1 case, as found in the